isomerpages/moe-tkgs/_s1-registration/Sec 1 Registration Page.md

 variant: markdown
 description: ""
 ---
 Welcome to our TKGS Family!
 Please find below the required forms that you will need to fill out.
-We have also prepared some general information on going to school at TKGS is like.
-We look forward to meeting you online on the 20 Dec for our registration briefing.
+We have also prepared some general information on what going to school at TKGS is like.
+We look forward to meeting you online on 20 Dec for our registration briefing!

 <h4>Compulsory Forms to be Completed</h4>
 <table border="1" style="border-collapse: collapse; width: 100%; border: 2px solid black;">